The Space Between Words: How to read the Bible and other Sacred Texts

 Registration form at bottom of page

 The prices reflect the need to achieve self sufficiency.
 Therefore if you’re able to give a little more we would be very grateful.
-If you need a concession please let us know.
-We do not turn anybody away for lack of resource.
+Please, click here to donate.

 Schedule of Dates & Themes